hata6502/pcfg_js/README.md

 ## Disclaimer

-The following creations are included in this product:
+The following creation is the original version of this product:

 - [lacolaco/pcfg_js](https://github.com/lacolaco/pcfg_js#license)